nando/dromelib/README.md

 ## Contributing

+Way to go:

 1. Fork it ( https://github.com/[my-github-username]/dromelib/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Having in mind always that:

+1. ´´rake´´ should never complain
+2. Tests/specs are always welcome

+## TODO

+There's a TODO file!!!
+Thanks.

 ## License